 Stephanie Carmichael started writing online when she entered college in 2007 and hasn’t stopped since.
-While studying English literature, she blogged and contributed to smaller websites to build her portfolio, starting with the Girls Entertainment Network, a pop culture site made by women, where she reviewed comic books.
+While studying English literature, she blogged and contributed to smaller websites to build her portfolio, starting with the Girls Entertainment Network, a pop culture site run by women, where she reviewed comic books.

+Stephanie’s love of pop culture knows no bounds.
+She’s reviewed novels for Kirkus Indie, acted as community manager for the successfully funded Kickstarter zombie card game “Z.”, and even created her own video game zine for fun.
 Her print work is credited in Bitch Magazine, the academic collection Riddle Me This, Batman!: Essays on the Universe of the Dark Knight, Kill Screen Magazine, and Hyper Magazine.
-Stephanie has also provided feedback and edits on fiction manuscripts, including In Real Life by Lawrence Tabak and Project Superhero by E. Paul Zehr.
+She’s won multiple Story of the Week and Editor’s Pick awards.
+Stephanie has also provided edits on fiction and nonfiction manuscripts, including IN REAL LIFE by Lawrence Tabak and PROJECT SUPERHERO by E. Paul Zehr.

 Stephanie graduated summa cum laude from the University of Pittsburgh.
 Her writing appeared in the campus literary magazine Backroads, and she presented an academic paper on spy fiction at the university’s undergraduate conference.

 At the moment, she lives with her husband, son, two cats, and dog in Pittsburgh, Pennsylvania, and is an aspiring author.